rodamber/rc/README.md

 Repository for the Complex Networks 2016/2017 course at IST, University of Lisbon.

 ## About

+The report for the first project can be found at ./project_1/README.pdf.

-The report can be found at ./project_1/README.pdf in pdf format.
+The report for the second project can be found at ./project_2/llp-report.pdf.